A Dachshund's Viewpoint

 For those of us who love our dogs, my doggie stories give us a glimpse into our dogs’ views on life.
 Oh, they’re not Shakespeare, but they read just fine for us dog lovers.
 Or so I'm told.

-My doxie Duke, no doubt watching for food!
+My doxie Duke, who was no doubt watching for food!

 1 comment: